DuncteBot/java-timed-lyrics/README.md

 # Using with lavalyrics

 To use this plugin with lavalyrics you need to include a different plugin.
+Please do not include both the main plugin and the lavalyrics plugin as they will conflict with each other.
 The Yml is as follows:

 ```yaml
 lavalink: